Christine Alfery Studio

 An abstract artist takes the pile of jigsaw pieces and begins to sort them out.
 An abstract artist/painter takes the many colors that they have placed on some medium, and knows there is something there.
 Much like they know there is something there with the jigsaw puzzle that they begin to solve, they begin to solve the puzzle of the painting.
 The abstract artist perceives and sorts and creates something fresh, different, and new by remixing the same colors they have used in another work.
 But this time a fresh idea emerges from them.
 This idea, this fresh concept is then identified.
 That is what happens to me every time I begin to paint.
 Every time, I have butterflies in my stomach and I gleefully wonder what will emerge and what its identification will be.

-Christine shows her contemporary, conceptual watercolor and acrylics paintings nationally and internationally.
+Christine shows her contemporary, conceptual, watercolor, and acrylic paintings nationally and internationally.
 She competes in watercolor competitions around the world.
-She has won over 100 national awards and is a signature member of 10 national watercolor societies.
+She has over 100 national awards and is a signature member of 15 national watercolor societies.
 Her studio is open during the tour and by appointment after the tour.
 She welcomes and treasures visits from art lovers from all over the country.
-She welcomes your visit to her studio nestled in the northwoods.
+She welcomes your visit to her studio nestled in the Northwoods.

 Share